 - Sending the Tender Dossier/RFP to interested suppliers who have requested it.

-- Evaluation of all bids received using some sort of evaluation report.
+- Evaluation of all bids received using the Bid Evaluation Report.

-- Awarding a contract to the chosen provider and inform those not chosen.
+- Award the contract to the chosen provider and inform those not chosen.

 - Declarations of objectivity and confidentiality.